It is not just about paying coverage, the insurers now help their clients to adopt a better cybersecurity approach.

 What Is Cyber Insurance?

 Cyber insuring, also known as insurance of digital assets, is an insurance policy that helps organizations or individuals protect themselves from the consequences of cyber and hackers’ attacks.
 A cyber insurance policy can help for minimizing business interruption caused by a cyber incident.
-It can potentially cover the financial expenses for some aspects of the attack and overcoming it.
+It can potentially cover the financial expenses for some aspects of the attack and overcome it.

 Nevertheless, a form of cybersecurity can substantially help your business in the event of an attack.
 In the end, companies are responsible for their own cybersecurity and this is not something that can be handed to the insurer.
 Briefly, cyber insurance does not automatically solve all problems and risks, as well as it will not prevent a breach.